carolinaborim/documentation/source/includes/telemetry_api/_trackingPoints.md

 [[telemetry:operation:getTrackingPoint]]
 ```

-This is the endpoint to receive a tracking points equivalent to the sent id.
+This endpoint returns a tracking point associated to the given id.

 ### HTTP Request